KABIRAJKABI/py-youtube-downloader/README.md

  ## code:
        "python.terminal.executeInFileDir": false

-   it will in false if the check box i not checked change "false" to "true" like below
+   It will be in false because the check box is not checked change "false" to "true" like below
 ## code:
       "python.terminal.executeInFileDir": true

-#Thank You🐍💗
+# Thank You🐍💗